northdpole/hackademic/README.md

 2 line instructions:
 The settings are loaded in the master controller,
-In the templates include whatever you want to be translated in {}
+In the templates include whatever you want to be translated in {t} {/t}

 Contact Us
 ----------